 While this framework is not a consensus document, it does encompass the thinking of a wide range of researchers, policy analysts, and users of NAEP data.
-It is the product of discussion and deliberation by the Governing Board, and incorporates Board decisions on the nature and focus of the background information to be included in NAEP.
-The framework will become operative in the 2006 National Assessment.
+It is the product of discussion and deliberation by the Governing Board, and incorporates Board decisions on the nature and focus of the contextual information to be included in NAEP.